-Olivia Pratt-Korbel: Tenth arrest in murder probe
+Olivia Pratt-Korbel: Eighth arrest in murder probe

 An 18-year-old man has been arrested in connection with the shooting of Olivia Pratt-Korbel in Liverpool.

-The man, from West Derby, is being held on suspicion of assisting an offender.
+The man, from the West Derby area of the city, is being held on suspicion of assisting an offender.

-He is the tenth person to be arrested in connection with the murder of the nine-year-old in her own home on 22 August, Merseyside Police said.
+He is the eighth person to be arrested in connection with the murder of the nine-year-old in her own home on 22 August, Merseyside Police said.

 Police said a 29-year-old man arrested in connection with the investigation yesterday remains in custody.
-Nobody has yet been charged.

 A 34-year-old man who was arrested on suspicion of the murder of Olivia has been released on conditional bail.